interlay/interlay.github.io/docs/vault/guide.md

 The BTC balance in your Vault's Bitcoin wallet is too low to fulfill a redeem request that would redeem all of the Vault's BTC locked according to the Interlay or Kintsugi chain.

+?> If your Vault is currently processing a redeem request, BTC will already have been sent from its Bitcoin wallet.
+However, the BTC will still appear as locked on the Interlay or Kintsugi chains.
+Once the redeem request confirms, the Bitcoin and Interlay/Kintsugi balances should be the same/similar again.

 **What should be done about that?**

 You have two options:

 1. *Wait and observe*: On redeem requests, users tend to pay more for BTC transaction fees to the Vault than the actual BTC transaction fee that the Vault has to pay.
-If the difference between the Bitcoin wallet balance and the Interlay/Kintsugi chain balance is quite small, it might be OK to just wait for a couple of redeem request.
+If the difference between the Bitcoin wallet balance and the Interlay/Kintsugi chain balance is quite small, it might be OK to wait for a couple of redeem request.
 Ideally, the Vault will have enough BTC in its wallet.
 2. *Insufficient BTC to fulfill a redeem request*: If a user request to redeem more BTC from your Vault than the Vault has in its wallet, the Vault client will show a `BitcoinError ...
 Insufficient funds...` in the logs.
-In that case, you need to send BTC from another source to your Vault wallet.
+Typically, you would need to send BTC from another source to your Vault wallet.

+If you encounter errors with the Vault client, we recommend to reach out to the Interlay team in the #vault-lounge in the [Interlay Discord](https://discord.com/invite/KgCYK3MKSf).
+We can help investigate the issue.

 **Adding BTC to a Vault's wallet**

-Generate a new address for the Bitcoin wallet, e.g., for the `DOT/IBTC` Vault:
+Generate a new address for the Bitcoin wallet, e.g., for the `DOT/IBTC` Vault.

 ```sh
 bitcoin-cli -rpcwallet=<INSERT_YOUR_KEYNAME, example: 0x0e5aabe5ff862d66bcba0912bf1b3d4364df0eeec0a8137704e2c16259486a71>-DOT-IBTC getnewaddress